 3. Do they say please?

-She focused on simple but important things, established her authority, and kept the children safe for their own sake.
+Nanny McFee focused on a few simple but important things, established her authority, was consistent and kept the children safe for their own sake.

-I loved how she left, because don't we want to be able to walk away and know our students will be independent, polite, improving, and strong after we leave them?
+I loved how she left, because don't we want to be able to walk away and know our students will be independent, polite, improving, and stronger after we leave them?

 Isn't that the goal?

-But remember ... no matter how much you wish, Nanny McFee is not going to your classroom with you tomorrow.
+But remember ... no matter how much you wish, Nanny McFee and her magic can not come with you to your classroom tomorrow.